-It's not cheap - we paid £13.50 per adult for a return fare, although there is currently a special offer on where children (3+) travel for £1 instead of £6.80 which is a good deal (until the end of November).
-With hindsight I think that Mia was still a little young, she is currently at the stage where she can't sit still (although does that ever end) and just wanted to crawl about on the floor with a toy car.
+It's not cheap - in 2012 we paid £13.50 per adult for a return fare, although at the time there was a special offer on where children (3+) travelled for £1 instead of £6.80 which is a great deal.
+You can check current tickets and fares here - Bluebell Railway Visitor Information.
+With hindsight I think that when we visited Mia was still a little young, she was at the stage where she couldn't sit still (although I'm not sure that ever ends!) and all she wanted to do was crawl about on the dusty floor with a toy car.
 That was a bit awkward in a cramped carriage which was divided into small compartments.
 It's worth knowing that alternate services are run with open carriages, which might have worked better for us.

 Harry was very excited about going on the steam train.
 He was full of questions about how the train worked and what was going on around him.
 We arrived a few minutes before the train was due to leave and it was quite busy, although we managed to find some seats.
 Because it was so full we opted to stay on the same train for the whole journey, rather than disembark at Kingscote Station at the end of the line and take a later train back.
 Also there's not a great deal to do at the station, and we didn't want to be hanging around with grumpy children.
 We did however get down from the train to watch them move the engine around, which everyone was fascinated by, all watching with cameras poised!

 Before leaving we stopped in the museum at Sheffield Park Station.
 It's a very new and beautifully presented museum with lots of fascinating information about train history and some models which Harry loved.